fibercrypto/skycoin-wiki/cipher-package.md

 - encryption: Anyone who knows your public key can encrypt data, so that only you can read it (or anyone who knows the secret private key).
 - signatures: You can sign data with your private key and anyone can verify that only the person knowing the private key could have produced the signature.
 This is how Bitcoin/Skycoin transactions are authorized.
 The person who knows the private key for an address, "owns" the Bitcoin, in that they are able to authorize transactions by signing them.

+## Skycoin private keys

+Skycoin private keys are the same as Bitcoin private keys - a 256bit number on the secp256k1 curve.
+All 256-bit cryptographic numbers are serialized as big-endian.

+## Skycoin public keys

+Skycoin public keys are always 33 byte compressed public keys.
+The first byte is `0x03` if the `Y` point is odd, or `0x02` if the `Y` point is even.
+The next 32 bytes are the big-endian `X` point.

+## Skycoin Signatures

+Skycoin uses compact recoverable signatures.
+The compactness defines its encoding and the recoverability is so the public key can be recovered from the signature itself for verification.
+This is the only signature format used in Skycoin.

+Skycoin signatures are 65 bytes.
+The first 64 bytes is the big-endian serialized `R, S` point.
+Y is always a "low S" point to prevent signature malleability attacks.
+The last byte is a "recovery id", which allows a public key to be recovered from the signature given an sha256 hash digest (or any 32 byte array).
+See [BIP146](https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki) for more details on "low S" signatures.
+The recovery id is some value `0 <= r <= 4`

+Skycoin does not use DER or ASN.1 encoding.

 ## This is how the package is used

 ```go